JuhoArtturiHemminki/GTCSYN/README.md

 ## ARCHITECTURAL LAYERS

 ### 1. HEMMINKICORE (PHASE STABILITY)
 The core engine monitors the geometric integrity of the bit-stream.
-It tracks the cumulative entropy drift (e_drift) against the Hemminki Constant (Hc = 5.0832).
+It tracks the cumulative entropy drift (e_drift) against the Hemminki Constant ($$H_c$$ = 5.0832).
 If the system exceeds this limit, geometric symmetry breaks, and the system reverts to classical dissipative thermodynamics.

 ### 2. GTCSYNTHESIZER (VARIABLE INTERVAL SEQUENCING)
 Instead of a fixed clock, GTCSYN utilizes Variable Interval Sequencing (VIS).
 The synthesizer generates a temporal schedule where each bit-flip occurs at an irrational phase-offset.
 This prevents the formation of phonons (heat) by ensuring no two transitions achieve constructive interference.